TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

-         If the language you need is not yet a system language in TYPO3 you can use an artificial string of your choice and provide values for it via the TypoScript template where the property :ts:`_LOCAL_LANG` for most plugins will provide a way to override/add values for labels.
+         If the language you need is not yet a system language in TYPO3 you can use an artificial string of your choice and provide values for it via the TypoScript template where the property :typoscript:`_LOCAL_LANG` for most plugins will provide a way to override/add values for labels.
 The keys to use must be looked up in the locallang-file used by the plugin of course.